-Interim Chelsea manager Roberto Di Matteo has revealed how he nearly became a butcher when he was younger, rather than starting a career in football.
+Roberto Di Matteo has revealed how he nearly became a butcher when he was younger, rather than start a career in football.

-The former Italian international plied his trade at a local butchers as a teenager, before eventually deciding against the apprenticeship.
+The former Chelsea midfielder and Italy international plied his trade at a local butchers as a teenager, before eventually deciding against the apprenticeship.

-"I've never told anyone this before but I started an apprenticeship as a butcher when I was 16," Di Matteo says in the May 2012 issue of FourFourTwo magazine.
+"I've never told anyone this before but I started an apprenticeship as a butcher when I was 16," Di Matteo said in the May 2012 issue of FourFourTwo magazine.

 "I lasted three weeks and then I dropped out.
 I couldn’t handle the thought of doing it for the rest of my life, but I’d actually helped out there before becoming an apprentice so I knew how to use the knives.

-"My father, who had encouraged me to study and not become a butcher, was very embarrassed when he went to explain to the butcher that I wasn’t going to continue."
+"My father, who encouraged me to study and not become a butcher, was embarrassed when he went to explain to the butcher I wasn’t going to continue."